 Build skills for the future

-As we have already mentioned the workplace has changed significantly in the last couple of years and whilst many of those changes introduced during the pandemic were only put in place out of necessity, and were certainly not meant to be permanent solutions, employees for the most part want at least some of them to stay.
+As we have already mentioned the workplace has changed significantly in the last few years and whilst many of those changes introduced during the pandemic were only put in place out of necessity, and were certainly not meant to be permanent solutions, employees for the most part want at least some of them to stay.
 A vital part of mentoring will be identifying those skills that are most important to the company you work for and helping to build them in your mentees.
 It will be important to see where there have been new skills developed as a result of changes like working from home, and more frequently remote working when people have begun to return to the workplace and using these to the best possible advantage.

 Diversity and inclusion